-What to do in Kuala Lumpur?
+Ok, but what to do in Kuala Lumpur?
 People have asked us this question quite a few times.
 In 2014 we came to KL for the first time.
-And in the last 3 years we have been to this city several times, for about 3 months in total.
+And in the last 4 years alone we have been to this city more than 10 times, for about 3 months in total.
 Twice we spent about a month in Kuala Lumpur at a time.
 And I’m sure we will return.
 So, I guess, I’ll not surprise you anymore saying that Kuala Lumpur is one of our favorite cities in the world.

 1. Batu Caves

 One of the most popular Hindu shrines outside India.
-And also definitely one of the best places to visit in Kuala Lumpur.
+And also one of the best places to visit in KL.

 Batu caves is a series of caves and Hindu temples on a limestone hill, and the whole temple complex is dedicated to Lord Murugan.
 There is a large golden Murugan statue outside the temple complex.
 The height of the statue is 42,7 m (140 ft), and it is the world’s tallest Murugan statue.